• Skip to primary navigation

 • Mac

-If you recently bought a Laptop computer, its Service Tag should be available on a sticker attached to bottom of the device.
-In the case of Desktop computers, the Service Tag can be found on a sticker attached to the Side or Back of the computer.
+In case of Laptop computers, the Serial Number should be available on a sticker attached to bottom of the device and in case of Desktop computers, sticker containing the Serial Number can be attached to Top, Side or Back of the computer.

 Advertisement

-1. Type Command Prompt or CMD in the Search bar > right-click on Command Prompt App in the search results and click on Run as Administrator option.
+1. Type CMD in the Search bar > right-click on Command Prompt in the search results and select Run as Administrator option.

 Open Command Prompt As Admin

-2. On the Command Prompt screen, type wmic bios get serialnumber and hit the Enter key.
+2. On the next screen, type wmic bios get serialnumber > press the enter key on the keyboard of your computer.

 Find Computer Serial Number Using Command Prompt